Greetings Invasive Plant Patrollers!

 - Part 2 provides guidance for conducting an invasive plant screening survey, including discussion of tools and techniques;

 - Part 3 takes a deep dive into Aquatic Plant ID with a focus on the eleven invasive aquatic plants considered to be most imminent threats to our state, and their native look-a-likes.

-Participants who wish to become LSM Certified Invasive Plant Patrollers must pass a short online quiz at the conclusion of each course section.
-The quiz is optional for all others.
+Participants who wish to recieve IPP certification must take (and pass) the short online quizz at the conclusion of each course section.
+The quizzes are optional for all others.

-IPP 101 Parts 1: Introduction to Aquatic Invaders in Maine
+IPP 101 Part 1: Introduction to Aquatic Invaders in Maine

-IPP 101 Parts 2: How to Hunt for Aquatic Invaders
+IPP 101 Part 2: How to Hunt for Aquatic Invaders

 IPP 101 Part 3: Aquatic Plants; How to Identify Maine’s 11 Most Unwanted and their Common Native Look-Alikes

 * This course will be available as an UPDATED live three-part webinar starting on June 16th